desjarlais/Office-File-Explorer-v2/README.md

 ## Note
 Keep in mind if you use this on a production document and choose to use something that changes or removes data, you should be working on a copy of the file, not the original.

-## Help
-If you need assistance (find a bug, have a question or any suggestions or feedback), please report them using the [Issues tab](https://github.com/desjarlais/Office-File-Explorer-v2/issues)

 ## Main Window
 ![image](https://github.com/desjarlais/desjarlais.github.io/blob/master/img/ofe-mainform.jpg?raw=true)